HaanstootZA/sql-monitor/instructions.md

 ### HTML Websocket Client

-1. Download the WebSocket Application from the github repository
+1. Download the WebSocket Application from the github repository.
-2. Open the index.html file in a browser and leave it
+2. Open the index.html file in a browser and leave it running.

 ### Running the Demo